dustinpfister/blog_posts/_posts/js-array-multidimensional.md

 ## 3 - Three or more dimensions

 So then there is working something out for working with three or more dimensions.
 I quickly put something together for that, but it is still not working the way I would like it to really.
+I do get around to editing these posts now and then, maybe at some point I will come back to this one, or just come up with a better example all together when it comes to this sort of thing.

 ```js
 var lengthFromDims = function (dims) {